MERLIN ROCKET DESIGN GUIDE

 Let it Ride furthered the developments previously made by Jon Turner in his Heaven Sent design, itself a Tales variant.
 Compared with the Tales it has considerably fuller underwater sections forward of the mast, a flatter run with virtually no curve along the lands at the turn of the bilge, and increased beam at the transom.
 Meticulous attention to detail has enabled the constraints imposed by the rise-of-floor rule to be minimised.
 Two boats exhibit minor variations - 3537 XS has extra rocker aft, whilst 3543 Storm Cloud has a hollow run.

-Boats to this design have proved significantly faster downwind than Tales in marginal planning conditions.
+Boats to this design were thought to be faster downwind than Tales in marginal planning conditions.
 Claims that they are less manoeuvrable, are more difficult to handle in a blow, and possibly marginally slower in sub-planing mode are difficult to assess because the limited number of boats built to this design generally went to top sailors.
+They were generally sailed light.

 They proved to be extremely successful, winning all the major events virtually unopposed until their owners were wooed by the new FRP hulls.
 They were sought after in their time and are rare – only nine were built.
 All of these were raced hard, but were maintained by their initial owners regardless of cost.
 If still in good condition one of these should still be able to get to the very front of the fleet in the right hands.

-All are beautifully constructed in wood and will be equipped with a high specification rig.
+All were beautifully constructed in wood and will be equipped with a high specification rig of their day.
 They were generally not put together with cost in mind.

 The boats listed in this section are most likely to be seen racing at clubs on reservoirs inland.
 None are less than 35 years old, and although they form the backbone of the class, they are unlikely to have been further afield than the local circuits, where they still have their day, especially if equipped with a modern rig.